The Strawberry Fields Forever XP

 TRAIL DESCRIPTION: Our trails are mostly single track through woodland and open meadows, and some gravel roads.
 There are plenty of creeks and ponds, and an abundance of green grass for horses to snack on.
 Although it is high altitude, and there is significant elevation change, the trails are not difficult and the footing is generally very good.
 This is an excellent opportunity for those wishing to be introduced to the sport of Endurance Riding in a friendly, relaxed, environment and there will be people around who would be pleased to show you the ropes and get you started.

-We plan for the 55 and 50 milers to start at 7am and the 25 milers at 7.30am, but weather and trail conditions could dictate a last minute change in plans.
+We plan for the 55 and 50 milers to start at 7am and the 25 milers at 8:00am, but weather and trail conditions could dictate a last minute change in plans.
 Daytime temperatures usually range from 70 to 80 degrees, and you can expect the occasional thunder shower so come prepared.
 The nights can get chilly so warm jackets and horse blankets are advised.
 Annie is unable to cook for the riders but there is a possibility of having catered meal supplied, once again with sufficient requests.
-We will not be providing the lunches until the Covid Pandemic is fully under control
+She will be providing the famous XP free lunches.

 For more information contact Ride Manager: